MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

     - Input
     - Output (if applicable)
 - Ensure that all summaries are two sentences or less.
 If more room is needed, provide a `# Description` section immediately following `# Summary` with complete details.
 - Where reasonable, do not include math in summaries, as not all clients support TeX notation in summaries.
-Note that when writing prose documents (for example, TeX or Markdown), it may be preferable to use longer line lengths.
+Note that when you write prose documents (for example, TeX or Markdown), it may be preferable to use longer line lengths.
 - Provide all relevant mathematical expressions in the `# Description` section.
-- When describing inputs, do not repeat the types of each input as these can be inferred by the compiler and risk introducing inconsistency.
+- When you describe inputs, do not repeat the types of each input as these can be inferred by the compiler and risk being inconsistent.
 - Provide examples as appropriate, each in their own `# Example` section.
-- Briefly describe each example before listing code.
+- Briefly describe each example before you list code.
 - Cite all relevant academic publications (for example: papers, proceedings, blog posts, and alternative implementations) in a `# References` section as a bulleted list of links.
 - Ensure that, where possible, all citation links are to permanent and immutable identifiers (DOIs or versioned arXiv numbers).
 - When an operation or function is related to other operations or functions by functor variants, list other variants as bullets in the `# See Also` section.